Today, we’ll walk you through a complete electric and gas-powered pole saw review guide so you can find out the most suitable one for your needs!

 Step 2: Prepare Your Tools and Safety Equipment

 Pruning and trimming with a pole saw is much easier than with a chainsaw.
 However, you still need to make sure that you’re safe.
-That’s why you have to gather and put on your safety equipment to avoid any unfortunate accidents.

 For this job, you’ll need protective gloves designed for working with saws.
 They should also protect you from any thorns or wood splinters.
-You’ll also need a hard hat as well as safety goggles, steel-capped shoes, and earplugs for further protection.

 A rake is an optional yet extremely effective tool to have around while pruning because it helps you collect all the mess in one place and makes cleanups a whole lot easier.